matkl/node-sunwell/README.md

 The method will return an object that provides an interface to manipulate the card after its creation.

-You can also access the image object that contains the cards image data through `cardObj.target`.

 If you want to update certain properties on the original `cardData`, simply call `cardObj.update()` and pass an object with the properties you want to overwrite.